nytiaalex/Color_Classification/README.md

 2. The DATASET.zip contain the images sample for training and validation.
-  There are 5 folders inside DATASET corresponding to the color classes.
+- There are 5 folders inside DATASET corresponding to the color classes.
-  The color classes are White, Red, Blue, Green, Black.
+- The color classes are White, Red, Blue, Green, Black.
-  The images are put into each folder in function of their color.
+- The images are put into each folder in function of their color.
-  There are 640 images inside each class folder. (exeption Green folder)
+- There are 640 images inside each class folder. (exeption Green folder)

-3. COLOR_CLASS_v2.ipynb is the complete code for the project The code is writen using jupyter notebook
+3. COLOR_CLASS_v2.ipynb is the complete code for the project
+- The code is writen using jupyter notebook
-  The first part of the code is for preparing the data The second part is for creating the training data The third part is for creating the training model The forth part is for testing the trained model the fifth part is for different training model (in progress)
+- The first part of the code is for preparing the data
+- The second part is for creating the training data
+- The third part is for creating the training model
+- The forth part is for testing the trained model
+- The fifth part is for different training model (in progress)